Teamfight Tactics Guide by PsiGuard

 You can also click the Lock/Unlock button on the top-left of your shop to lock your shop's current selections.
 This will prevent it from rolling a new set of champions at the end of the next round.
 This can be useful if you see some good champions to buy in your shop, but you don't have enough gold (or don't want to spend the gold yet) to buy them.

 Upgrading champions is important, but so is creating a strong team composition, so you'll have to look for duplicates of champions you own, as well as champions that suit your current lineup.
-Every champion has an Origin and a Class (sometimes even 3 tags).
-You'll usually want to gather more of the same Origins and Classes to activate special bonuses.
+Every champion has an Element and a Class (sometimes even 3 tags).
+You'll usually want to gather more of the same Elements and Classes to activate special bonuses.
 More on this later.

 Shared Draft (AKA The Carousel)